Chinas Overnight Shibor Interbank Rate Down Sunday - UrduPoint

 China's Overnight Shibor Interbank Rate Down Sunday

-BEIJING, (UrduPoint / Pakistan Point News - 23rd Apr, 2023 ) --:The overnight Shanghai Interbank Offered Rate (Shibor), which measures the borrowing cost of China's interbank market, dropped 46.6 basis points to 1.806 percent Sunday.
+BEIJING, (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) :--:The overnight Shanghai Interbank Offered Rate (Shibor), which measures the borrowing cost of China's interbank market, dropped 46.6 basis points to 1.806 percent Sunday.

 The seven-day rate declined 10.3 basis points to 2.096 percent, the one-month rate edged up 0.2 basis points to 2.